LaurentVe/Dog-Identification-App-using-CNN/README.md

 - Download the datasets and follow instructions from the notebook to create the appropriate folders.
 - Download the repository and run the Jupyter notebook providing your own pictures to the model.

+## Run the notebook
+insert your own images that you would like to classify in the folder "my_images".
+The notebook will scan through all saved images and return a prediction.

 ## Notebook structure
 - Import Datasets
 - Create human face detector.
 This part uses a haarcascade classifier.